koop-cc/foodcoops.net/Ansible/Readme.md

 ```shell
 systemctl status foodsoft-web
 ```
-If something seams wrong have a look at the log file, e.g:
+If something seams to be wrong have a look at the log file, e.g:
 ```shell
 journalctl -u foodsoft-web
 ```